 Python supports integers whose size is limited only by the memory available.
 Extensive arithmetic using integers larger than the largest integer supported in the language used to implement Python will degrade performance so it may be useful to know the integer size of the implementation.

-E.56.2 Guidance to language users
+6.57.2 Guidance to language users

 Always use either spaces or tabs (but not both) for indentations;